CodeKoshka/ETICKETCONCERT/README.md

 Para sa Defence Baby
 Sana di ma-gisa ng panel

-# new version (experimental)
+# new version

-designing and comments left then this will no longer be experimental.
+NO Longer Experemental this is now the full version